-Health Information Technology is available fully online Abilene and Harlingen campuses.
+Health Information Technology is available at the Abilene (fully online) and Harlingen (face-to-face and online) campuses.
 A grade of C or better is required for all courses.

 Students are required to enroll in the First-Year Seminar course, TSTC 1101, in their first semester attending TSTC unless they have completed more than 24 credit hours.
 Please see detailed information regarding the course and exemptions in the Advising section under First-Year Seminar course.